ilg-physics-ucsb/physics6-manual/6BL/WavesonaString/WavesonaString.md

 ![Figure 8](imgs/WavesDrawing.png)
 :::

 We will start by setting up a system, System 1, and measure the physical characteristics of that system -- length, tension (determined by the mass), and density of the string.
 Then we will perform the experiment to make some initial **baseline** measurements.
 We will then repeat the same measurements with two additional systems.
-System 2 will have half the length of System 1, but the same tension (mass) as System 1.
-System 3 will have the same length as System 1 but half the tension (mass) as System 1.
+System 2 will have the same length as System 1, but the half the tension (mass) as System 1.
+System 3 will have half the length as System 1 but the same tension (mass) as System 1.
+Because the string is elastic, its density varies with the tension; the greater the tension, the more the string stretches, and the lower the density.
+We have therefore measured the density for each run, and will give each value.
+(As you might guess, two of these should be the same; they are, indeed, very close.)

 The goal of the experiment for each system is to understand and see the relationship between frequency and when standing waves occur.
 Then we will compare and contrast our three runs to see how changing the tension and length affect this.